0x656b694d/qyaml/README.md

   second: value2
 ```

-QYAML may be used to query the value of the `first` key of the `dict` dictionary:
+QYAML may be used to query, for example, the value of the `first` key of the `dict` dictionary:

 ```shell
 $ qyaml.py "dict: first" < file.yaml
 - dict:
     first: value1
 ```

+The query is itself a YAML document.

 The output may be flatten with `fyaml` to only values (default behavior) or preserving the keys with `keys` argument, or format as a JSON string with `json` argument: